Abdelghany653/Ahmed_Abdelghany/README.md

 # Ahmed Abdelghany

-🎓 Mechatronics Engineering Student | Robotics, Automation & AI Enthusiast
-💡 Passionate about building **innovative solutions in robotics, CNC, and AI systems**.
+Motivated Mechatronics Engineering student on a prestigious scholarship, passionate about robotics, automation, and emerging technologies.
+Experienced in applying engineering principles to real-world projects, with a strong academic foundation in design, analysis, and system integration.
+Recognized for problem-solving, teamwork, and leadership abilities, with a commitment to continuous learning and contributing to innovative solutions in robotics and smart systems.

 ---